Nikon N65 Camera Review - Your Next Nikon Camera? (Nikon F65)

 If you don’t have an F-mount lens to use with the camera, I suggest looking for one bundled with the 50mm f/1.8 D series autofocus lens.

-It came with a 28-80mm kit lens.
-There was also the N65QD version that has a quartz date back.
+It came with a 28-80mm kit lens with autofocus.
+There was also the N65QD version that has a quartz date back, powered by a CR2025 battery.

 After 2 years, the N65 was replaced by the Nikon N75 (F75 and U2).